 Android TV

-If your TV uses the Android TV platform (like Sony or Hisense), or you have an Nvidia Shield device, you can also use Bluetooth audio devices.
+If your TV uses the Android TV platform or you have an Nvidia Shield device, you can also use Bluetooth audio devices.

-Now when your headphones are on, you’ll always get your Android TV’s audio through them, instead of your TV’s speakers.
+When your headphones are on, you’ll always get your Android TV’s audio through them instead of your TV’s speakers.

 Bluetooth Transmitter

-Out of the thousands on Amazon, make sure you look for ones that connect with optical (TOSLink or SPDIF), as those will give you the best audio quality.
-Most TVs have an optical out nowadays, so unless your TV is really old, you should be fine.
+Out of the thousands on Amazon, look for ones that connect with optical (TOSLink or SPDIF), as those will give you the best audio quality.
+Most TVs have an optical out nowadays, so unless your TV is ancient, you should be fine.

 Wireless gaming headset

-Just connect it to your TV via optical, as before, and you should be good to go.
-Just make sure you switch the audio out in the TV settings, if it isn’t set to automatically switch.
+You can connect it to your TV via optical, like before, and you should be ready.
+Just make sure you switch the audio out in the TV settings if it isn’t set to change automatically.

 Editors’ Recommendations: